mikelo/stivale-primaverile/README.md

 This is a simple POC showing how to implement prometheus metrics in a spring-boot application.

-To achieve this, we must first add to our pom.xml the required dependencies needed to use prometheus libraries inside our code:
+* to achieve this, we must first add to our pom.xml the required dependencies needed to use prometheus libraries inside our code:

 ```xml
 		<dependency>